[Ord. No. 1011, §§ 1 to 3; Ord. No. 1718, § 1]

 The Superintendent of Recreation and recreation attendants, police officers, playground directors, park guards, park superintendent and park foremen shall diligently enforce the provisions of this chapter in connection with their duties imposed by law.

 The persons enumerated in Subsection (a) of this section shall have the authority to:

 [Ord.
 No. 1496, § 2]

 Any section or provision of this chapter which shall be declared to be in conflict with any federal or state law, rule or regulation shall be deemed to be modified to be in agreement and accordance with such federal and state law, rule or regulation.

-The Flag of the United States shall be displayed highest and any such additional flags shall be flown below the Flag of the United States.
-The Flag of the United States shall be displayed in accordance with and in the manner prescribed in Chapter 1 of Title 4 of the United States Code (4 U.S.C.A. §§ 1-10).
+The flag of the United States shall be displayed highest and any such additional flags shall be flown below the flag of the United States.
+The flag of the United States shall be displayed in accordance with and in the manner prescribed in Chapter 1 of Title 4 of the United States Code (4 U.S.C.A. §§ 1 to 10).

 The Township's flagpoles are not intended to serve as a forum for free expression by the public.
 Rather, the Township's flagpoles are to be used exclusively by the Township, where the Council may display a commemorative flag as a form of government expression.
 The Township will not display a commemorative flag based on a request from a third party, nor will the Township use its flagpoles to sponsor the expression of a third party.

 No person shall display or place upon any flagpole owned by the Township of Teaneck any flag or other object not otherwise authorized as an expression of government speech by the Township Council of the Township of Teaneck and without the express written permission of the Township of Teaneck.

 Owing to their very nature as expressive locations meant for contemplation and reflection, monuments and memorials such as the Enslaved African American and Native American Burial Ground, Township War Memorial and other similar structures donated as a remembrance shall not be deemed locations for flying expressive flags via resolution.